Basic FIR Filter

-In the Generate HDL dialog box, click the Help button.
+In the Generate HDL tool, click the Help button.
 A small context-sensitive help window opens.
-The window displays information about the dialog box.
+The window displays information about the tool.

 Close the Help window.

-Place your cursor over the Folder label or text box in the Target pane of the Generate HDL dialog box, and right-click.
+Place your cursor over the Folder label or text box in the Target pane of the Generate HDL tool, and right-click.
 A What's This? button appears.

 Click What's This?
 The context-sensitive help window displays information describing the Folder option.
 Configure the contents and style of the generated HDL code, using the context-sensitive help to get more information as you work.
 A help topic is available for each option.

-names the VHDL entity and the file that contains the VHDL code for
+basicfir.
+This option names the VHDL entity and the file that contains the VHDL code for the filter.

 Select the Ports tab of the Additional settings section of the UI.

 Clear the check box for the Add input register option.
-The Ports pane now looks like the following.
+The Ports pane now looks like this figure.

 Click Generate to start the code generation process.